THE POST OFFICE

 Audio Excerpt from THE POST OFFICE workshop with Cincinatti Opera, March 22, 2025:

-THE POST OFFICE, Scene 3 excerpt, Sarah sings directly to Benjamin Franklin (ghost):
+THE POST OFFICE, Scene 3 excerpt, Emily sings directly to Benjamin Franklin (ghost):

 "Words mattered to you.